haiman233/StarryExpress/README.md

 ## Decoration
 ### Plushies!
-Currently the only plushie added by the mod is the **Circuitweaver Plushie**, a plushie of my Wings of Fire OC!
+Currently, the only plushie added by the mod is the **Circuitweaver Plushie**, a plushie of my Wings of Fire OC!
 I plan to add more plushies of my friends soon!
 Stay tuned for that :3

 ## For Server Owners